String of Pearls

 All parts of the plant are toxic to humans and pets.
 Ingestion can cause drooling, vomiting, diarrhea, and lethargy.
 Contact with the sap may also cause skin irritation.

-While it loves sunshine, intense direct afternoon sun can scorch its delicate pearls.
-A south or west-facing window with a sheer curtain is ideal.
+Give bright, filtered light.
+Intense afternoon sun can scorch the pearls.
+A south or west window with a sheer curtain is a solid setup.

 In-Depth Care & Growth